 Guess you got me in the palm of your hand

 - Letters 2 Numbers: Hard 2 Love

 - Nobody Thinks It Will Work: The subject of "Love Like Crazy", which is about a relationship that no one thinks will work, but ends up working anyway.

 - Rearrange the Song: "That Don't Sound Like You" was given a heavier backbeat for the radio edit.

 - The Runner-Up Takes It All: In both 2010 and 2015, Brice had the biggest hit of the year according to Billboard Year-End: "Love Like Crazy" in 2010, and "Drinking Class" in 2015.
-Neither song made it to #1 on the actual country charts (in fact, "Love Like Crazy" was the first time that a non-#1 managed to be the top country song of the year), but both managed anyway due to severely long chart runs.
+Neither song made it to #1 on the weekly charts, with "Love Like Crazy" being the first time in the chart's history that a song that did not peak at #1 on the weekly charts managed to become the biggest hit of the year anyway.
+(This was due to an abnormally long chart run.)

 - Shaped Like Itself: "Parking Lot Party" contains the line "And after the party's the after-party".